BlaineDev/431-2020/projects/projectB/study2-dataplan-status.md

 To submit your Study 2 Data Plan, visit http://bit.ly/431-projectB-data-plan.
 All plans were due Thursday 2020-11-19 at Noon.

+Dr. Love is caught up through 4 PM on 2020-11-19.
+At the moment, we have 59 of 70 students with an approved Project 2 Data Plan

 ## People Without an Approved Plan

 ### Dr. Love is awaiting your revision which he very much hopes will be in by 9 PM tonight.

+- Arshiya Mariam
 - Aman Pande
 - Joe Powell
 - Katrina Prantzalos
 - Zoe Sekyonda
 - Dipak Upadhyaya
+- T'yasah Walser & Nysia Wise
 - Wail Yar
+- Emily Zetzer

 ### Dr. Love is awaiting your initial submission which he very much hopes will be in as soon as possible.

-- Caitlyn Grubbs (received: under review)
-- Arshiya Mariam (received: under review)
 - Monika Strah
-- T'yasah Walser (received: under review)
-- Nysia Wise (received: under review)
-- Emily Zetzer (received: under review)

 ## Approved Study 2 Data Plans